SWEG-2015EC-Batch/Coding-Geeks/ETS1318_15_Truket_Lema/analysis.md

 #3.write a program that coverts  letter entered from keyboard to its uppercase of lowercase equivalent (hint :- use the function defined in ctype.h library header file).
 Problem description
-# To convert a letter either uppercase to lowercase, we are going to have use<ctype.h> library.
-So, first we have to get both lowercase and uppercase letters then to convert upper to lower we use tolower(uppercase) and from lower to upper we use toupper(lowercase).

  Problem analysis
 •	Input: uppercase letters, lowercase
 •	output: lower and upper case